|About this course:|

 Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader and mathematical, scientific, and foreign language materials may be particularly difficult to read in this way.
 Other alternative formats of the study materials may be available in the future.
 Our Services for disabled students website has the latest information about availability.

-This course makes considerable use of ICT tools such as a website and a DVD-ROM.
+This module makes considerable use of ICT tools such as a website and a DVD-ROM.
 If you use specialist software or hardware to assist you in operating a computer or the internet and have concerns about accessing this type of material you are advised to talk to the Student Registration & Enquiry Service about support which can be given to meet your needs.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

-Course books, other printed material, DVD-ROM and website.
+Module books, other printed material, DVD-ROM and website.

 You will need a computer with internet access to study this course as it includes online activities, which you can access using a web browser.